baconeta/159261-assignment2/README.md

 - Pausing system and pause menu design
 - Created and added all sound effects and music
 - World handling for out of screen actors and boundary system for player
+- Enemy type and class system design and programming

 ### Joshua Pearson:
 - Game Design and Project Fundamentals (VCS, Organisation and Production Processes)